spynnaker.pyNN.models.neural_projections.connectors package

 Parameters:

 Checks that the edge supports the connector.
-By default this does nothing i.e. assumes the edge is OK, but can be overridden if the connector has rules that need to be checked.
 Returns nothing; it is assumed that an Exception will be raised if anything is wrong.

 Parameters: